 With a trivial amount of effort searching urlscan (no, we won’t give you the searches here!) you can find several password reset tokens for high-profile enterprise services as well as access links to enterprise file sharing services like Dropbox, OneDrive, etc.

 For more information on how to see if your company’s accounts or website might be affected and how you can automate the detection of these for your enterprise, you can read this Tines blog on the topic.

 Urlscan is a valuable threat intelligence tool for researchers and security professionals, however it’s only as good as the data that the community submits and shares.
-If you have a feed of malicious urls you have detected privately, you can give back to the security community by sharing this information automatically to urlscan using Tines.
+If you have a feed of malicious URLs you have detected privately, you can give back to the security community by sharing this information automatically to urlscan using Tines.
 Sharing threat intelligence with urlscan means researchers and other security teams can keep their customers, companies, and the wider internet community safer.

 For more information, you can read this Tines blog on how to share threat intelligence information using URLScan.